Getting Disability Benefits for Multiple Conditions

-The Social Security Disability attorneys at Phillips Disability can help you get disability benefits for multiple conditions.
+A Phoenix Social Security Disability lawyer at Phillips Disability can help you get disability benefits for multiple conditions.
 If you have been denied benefits, we will guide you through the appeals process.

 It is important that you list all of your medical conditions, even those that seem minor, when trying to get disability benefits for multiple conditions.
 During its five step assessment process, the SSA will evaluate your conditions.
 Here are the five steps: